gameknife/gkNextRenderer/README.en.md

 ## How to build

-First, you need to install[Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
+First, you need to install [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
 Each platform completes the installation according to lunarG's instructions.
-Other dependencies are based on[Microsoft's vcpkg](https://github.com/Microsoft/vcpkg)Build and execute subsequent scripts to complete the compilation.
+Other dependencies are based on [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg) Build and execute subsequent scripts to complete the compilation.

-project[Github Action](.github/workflows)Contains automatic ci scripts for windows, linux, android, and the author will maintain its correctness.
+project [Github Action](.github/workflows) Contains automatic ci scripts for windows, linux, android, and the author will maintain its correctness.
 If you have any environmental problems, please refer to the solution.

 After the local development environment is deployed, each platform can click the script to build